ArcheoFOSS-official/archeofoss/2022/programme.md

 ---

-ArcheoFOSS 2022 is hosted by [**DigLab: Interdepartmental Research Center of Sapienza University of Rome**](https://digilab4.let.uniroma1.it/), with the contribution of [**Direzione Generale Educazione, Ricerca e Istituti Culturali.
-Ministero della Cultura**](https://dger.beniculturali.it/) and the support of [**LAD: Labotarorio di Archeologia Digitale alla Sapienza**](https://lad.saras.uniroma1.it/).
+ArcheoFOSS 2022 is hosted by [**DigLab: Interdepartmental Research Center of Sapienza University of Rome**](https://digilab.uniroma1.it/), with the contribution of its laboratories and [**Direzione Generale Educazione, Ricerca e Istituti Culturali.
+Ministero della Cultura**](https://dger.beniculturali.it/).

 <div class="row">
     <div class="col-4">